larsop/postgres_execute_parallel/README.md

 # What is this function doing ?
 Postgres sql code to execute an array of statements in parallel based on dblink.

-Returns true if all statements are executed OK.
+Returns the number of ok executed statements.

 [![Build Status](https://travis-ci.org/larsop/postgres_execute_parallel.svg?branch=master)](https://travis-ci.org/larsop/postgres_execute_parallel)